pkic/pqccm/_index.md

 **Certificate Manager**

 Nexus Certificate Manager supports signing CA and X.509 certificates using ML-DSA and SLH-DSA algorithms from version 8.12 [CM](https://doc.nexusgroup.com/pub/smart-id-certificate-manager).
 ML-KEM supported from CM 8.13.

+## OmniTrust

+Open source [Identity Lifecycle Management (ILM)](https://docs.otilm.com) platform implements post-quantum cryptography algorithms support for certificate, cryptographic key, and digital signature lifecycle management and automation, including support for alternative extensions in X.509 certificates as per ITU-T X.509 section 9.8.
+The platform supports ML-DSA, ML-KEM, and SLH-DSA algorithms.
+FN-DSA has experimental support and is expected to be available once the standards are finalized.

 ## OpenSSL